By Cohort | |

 Assistant Professor, Physiology and Membrane Biology

-Dr. Griffith is a neuroscientist interested in the molecular mechanisms underlying thermal sensations in both health and disease.
+Griffith is a neuroscientist interested in the molecular mechanisms underlying thermal sensations in both health and disease.
 Her current work combines electrophysiology, transgenic mouse models, and behavioral studies to investigate how cold sensation is encoded in peripheral sensory neurons.
 She is also interested in the mechanisms underlying neurological complications in sickle cell anemia, in which cold-induced pain crises are a prominent pathological feature.
-Dr. Griffith was a Diversity Fellow for the Neuroscience Scholars Program under the Society for Neuroscience (2011-2014), and currently serves as a Class Advisor for this program.
-Additionally, she was a Leadership Fellow for the Northwestern University Center for Leadership (2013-2014).

 Tiffani Johnson